ty-porter/zpds-docker/README.md

 | 8080  | TCP      | FastDL (HTTP)   |

 ## Configuration

+Once you've built a container and run `./scripts/populate_host.sh`, the server files will be mounted on the host at `server/`.
+You can edit these files on the host and see changes propagate to your server after restart.

 Full configuration guides are beyond what can be provided in this README.